Cam Vieaux

-Cameron Scott Vieaux (born December 5, 1993) is an American professional baseball pitcher in the Los Angeles Angels organization.
-He has played in Major League Baseball (MLB) for the Pittsburgh Pirates.
+Cameron Scott Vieaux (born December 5, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.
 He made his MLB debut in 2022.

 Amateur career

 Vieaux graduated from Walled Lake Western High School in Commerce Township, Michigan.
 He played baseball for Walled Lake Western, but was not drafted out of high school.
 Vieaux enrolled at Michigan State University and walked on to the Michigan State Spartans baseball team.
-In 2015, as a redshirt sophomore, Vieaux had a 4-7 win-loss record and a 3.49 earned run average (ERA).
+In 2015, as a redshirt sophomore, Vieaux had a 4–7 win–loss record and a 3.49 earned run average (ERA).
 He then played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 The Detroit Tigers selected Vieaux in the 19th round, with the 580th overall selection, of the 2015 MLB draft.
 He did not sign, returning to Michigan State for another year.
-As Michigan State's top starting pitcher in 2016, Vieaux had a 7–4 win-loss record and a 2.28 earned run average.
+As Michigan State's top starting pitcher in 2016, Vieaux had a 7–4 win–loss record and a 2.28 earned run average.